sencha-dev/powkit/README.md

 # Algorithms

-The estimated hash times are meant to be relative since it can vary across different hardware.
-All tests were run with the respective DAG already calculated.
-In almost all cases hashing functions are the bottleneck (which is how PoW algorithms are designed to behave).

 | Algorithm     | DAG         | Supported |
 | ------------- | ----------- | ----------
 | Ethash        | yes         | yes